DeanoBurrito/northport/README.md

 Native Applications:
 - startup: currently a test app, but will setup a friendly user environment soon.
+- server-window: responsible for managing and rendering windows, communicates to other processes via IPC.

 # Project layout
 Each of sub-projects are in their own folder: